intel/zephyr.js/docs/buffer.md

 ------------
 Buffer is a [node.js API] (https://nodejs.org/dist/latest-v6.x/docs/api/buffer.html)
 to read and write binary data accurately from JavaScript.
-Zephyr.js supports a minimal subset of this API that will be expanded as the need arises.
+ZJS supports a minimal subset of this API that will be expanded as the need arises.

 Web IDL
 -------